AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Project-Templates/Data-Access.md

 }
 ```

-`UniversalDbFactory` will obtain the corresponding connection string according to your database context name by default, and create the corresponding `DbContext` instance.
+`UniversalDbFactory` obtains the corresponding connection string from the database context name and creates the matching `DbContext`.
+For example, `OrdersDbContext` reads `ConnectionStrings:Orders`.
+It does not read the current tenant or select tenant-specific connections; use `AppDbFactory` for tenant-isolated primary or analysis access.
 You can view the code logic in `UniversalDbFactory`, such as:

 ```csharp
  var contextName = typeof(TContext).Name;